-What is thermometer?
+What is a thermometer?

-When you combine them, you get ‘thermometer’, which is literally a device to measure heat.
-In other words, thermometer is a tool that allows you to measure the temperature of anything.
+When you combine them, you get ‘thermometer’, which is a device used to measure heat.
+In other words, it is a tool that allows you to measure the temperature of anything.

-To express the temperature in numeric format, most thermometers use the degrees Celsius (°C) or Fahrenheit (°F).
+To express temperature in numeric format, most thermometers use degrees Celsius (°C) or Fahrenheit (°F).
 In science, you can also find thermometers with the Kelvin (K) scale, which is tied to the temperature of the absolute zero.

 There are various types of thermometers, depending on the sphere of use and the mechanism involved in determining the temperature.

-Types of thermometer
+Types of thermometers

 This type is also known as a pressure-filled or vapour-pressure thermometer.
-It determines the temperature based on the change of pressure in gas or liquid.
+It determines the temperature based on the change of pressure in a gas or liquid.